NotBrianZach/thoughts/README.md

 # potential future projects

 - [bza](https://github.com/NotBrianZach/bza) llm read along repl (WIP)
-- [slay the sql](https://github.com/NotBrianZach/SlayTheSQL) literally just a fork of a (pretty cool, check it out) existing slay the spire clone at this point, I think it would be cool to have an sql based card game though. or maybe an sql version of the game "counting kingdom"
+- [slay the sql](https://github.com/NotBrianZach/SlayTheSQL) literally just a fork of a (pretty cool, check it out) existing slay the spire clone, hypoagnia, at this point, I think it would be cool to have an sql based card game though. or maybe an sql version of the game "counting kingdom".

 # thoughts